-52 See, e.g., Johnson v.
-United States, 559 U.S. 133, 138 (2010) (comparing Florida's "battery" statute with the generic definition of "battery"); In re Sealed Case, 548 F.3d 1085, 1089-90 (D.C.
+53 See United States v.
+Montanez, 442 F.3d 485, 492 (6th Cir.
+2006) ("How a state titles its statutory provisions, however, is not determinative of what actual statute a defendant was convicted under for federal sentencing purposes."); see also, e.g., In re Sealed Case, 548 F.3d 1085, 1089-90 (D.C.
 Cir.
 2008) (comparing D.C. "robbery" definition with the generic definition).

 Mathis v.
-United States, 136 S. Ct.
-2243, 2248 (2016).
+United States, 579 U.S. 500, 504 (2016).
 The Court stressed that at a trial, elements "are what the jury must find beyond a reasonable doubt to convict the defendant, and at a plea hearing, they are what the defendant necessarily admits when he pleads guilty."
 Id. (internal citations omitted).
 The Court explained that facts, by contrast, are "mere real-world things-extraneous to the crime's legal requirements They are 'circumstance[s]' or 'event[s]' having no 'legal effect [or] consequence': In particular, they need neither be found by a jury nor admitted by a defendant."
 Id. (quoting Fact, Black's Law Dictionary (10th ed.
 2014)).

-54 United States v.
+United States v.
 Allred, 942 F.3d 641, 649-52 (4th Cir.
-2019), cert. denied, 140 S. Ct.
-1235 (2020).
+2019).

-documents revealed a defendant was convicted of the "bodily injury" variant, the Fourth Circuit examined only whether that variant met the applicable definition.55
+revealed a defendant was convicted of the "bodily injury" variant, the Fourth Circuit examined only whether that variant met the applicable definition.56

-When a statute is indivisible, courts may not use the modified categorical approach and may not examine Shepard documents to determine whether the defendant's offense of conviction is a predicate offense.
+In contrast, when a statute is indivisible, courts may not use the modified categorical approach and therefore may not examine Shepard documents to determine whether the defendant's offense of conviction is a predicate offense.
 For example, in Mathis v.
-United States, the Supreme Court held that Iowa's burglary statute was indivisible despite setting out disjunctively "building, other structure, or vehicle" as possible sites of burglaries because the Iowa Supreme Court had held these alternatives were different methods of committing one offense, rather than alternative elements of different offenses.
-Thus, a lower court's resort to the modified categorical approach was erroneous-the facts underlying the defendant's conviction (i.e., whether what he burgled was a building, a structure, or a vehicle) were irrelevant.
-The structure of the modified categorical approach was a building, a structure, or a vehicle of the structure of t b.
+United States, the Supreme Court held that Iowa's burglary statute was indivisible despite setting out disjunctively "building, other structure, or vehicle" as possible sites of burglaries, because the Iowa Supreme Court had held these alternatives were different methods of committing one offense, rather than alternative elements of different offenses.57 Thus, a lower court's resort to the modified categorical approach was erroneous-the facts underlying the defendant's conviction (i.e., whether what he burgled was a building, a structure, or a vehicle) were irrelevant.58 b.
 Determining divisibility

-The line between divisibility and indivisibility, however, is not always clear.58 A statute's listing of verbs or phrases in the disjunctive does not necessarily mean it lists elements.59 The Supreme Court has set forth several tools to help determine what are means and what are elements.
-The first is whether the court presiding over the statute's jurisdiction (e.g., the presiding state court, if a state statute is at issue) has held whether the statute comprises elements or means.60 Second, the statutory text may resolve the inquiry, either by directly stating that the alternatives must be charged as elements or are only illustrative means, or by imposing different punishments for the different alternatives, necessitating unanimous jury agreement as a matter of constitutional law.61
+The line between divisibility and indivisibility, however, is not always clear.59 A statute's listing of verbs or phrases in the disjunctive does not necessarily mean it lists elements.60 The Supreme Court has set forth several tools to help determine what constitutes means or elements.
+The first is whether the court presiding over the statute's jurisdiction (e.g., the presiding state court, if a state statute is at issue) has held whether the statute comprises elements or means.61 Second, the statutory text may resolve the inquiry, either by directly stating that the alternatives must be charged as elements or are illustrative means, or by imposing different punishments for the different alternatives, necessitating unanimous jury agreement as a matter of constitutional law.62

-56 Mathis, 136 S. Ct. at 2256.
+57 Mathis, 579 U.S. at 517.

-57 Id. at 2253-54.
+58 Id. at 512-13.